 They are both mostly party beaches, music playing loud, young people dancing and crowded and consider yourself lucky if you find a free sunbed!

-I have been to the Paradise & Super Paradise beaches when I was very young and then again when I was in my early 30s and it was a bit too much for me who I prefer quieter sceneries.
+I have been to the Paradise & Super Paradise beaches when I was very young and then again when I was in my early 30s and it was a bit too much party atmosphere for me 😀

 Restaurants in Mykonos Beaches

 Find here some of the best seaside restaurants are:

 - Mykonos Psarou Beach: For a great island culinary experience, head over to Kensho Psarou restaurant, a many-awards restaurant.
 If your budget allows you, book your table and enjoy a lifetime experience